We may earn money or products from the companies mentioned in this post.

 Photographers: contact directly

 Picking: Yes!
-Stems available for $1 each.
+Stems are available for $1 each.

 Pets: No